FredJEhlers/Blade_Doctor/README.md

 "# Blade_Doctor"
-This is a website that is made for a comapny that does blade sharpening.
+This is a static website that is made for a comapny that does blade sharpening.
 The site will contain:
 	-About us
 	-Collection and delivery disclaimer